 You might even be the next YouTube sensation like my friend Lisa Irby, but at the end of the day, what you really want is for people to take enough of an interest in you that they take the time to subscribe to your channel and eventually visit your website or blog.

 The simplest way to get those adoring fans from YouTube back over to your site is by asking.
 I know you might think that goes without saying, but there are lots of people who post videos on YouTube and never even mention their blogs and in some cases they don’t even have a blog.
 So don’t think people will go searching for your website on Google.
 At some point during the video tell them exactly where to go.

-The other word of advice is to add a link to your blog in the description of the video.
+The other word of advice is to add an annotation link to your blog inside the video.
 Watch this video, and I’ll show you how easy it is to do this.